XingXie/xingxie.github.iobakup/_posts/2015-06-24-spring-study-notes.md

 You can use multiple input in first method, using ,but save the classpath keyword.

-=---- include multiple properties use locations instead of location get and set methods must include for adding @Value("${name}") to primitives (http://springcert.sourceforge.net/study-notes-3.html)
+include multiple properties: use locations instead of location: get and set methods must include for adding @Value("${name}") to primitives
+(http://springcert.sourceforge.net/study-notes-3.html)

 Spring is a container (Beans.xml).
 It contains beans (pojo classes) which can be initiated (getbean) by others.